Rupert Neudeck: Humanitarian work

 In 2005, Neudeck was featured in an interview on the Vietnamese entertainment show Paris By Night 77, which commemorated the 30th anniversary of the fall of Saigon and the work of the Cap Anamur Committee.
 Neudeck's humanitarian efforts continued up to the time of his death.
 Most recently he assisted with the emigration of refugees from Syria and Eritrea to Germany.

+Rupert Neudeck was made a Knight of the Légion d'honneur on April 25, 2012, in Cologne.

 In 2014 Neudeck received the Dr. Rainer Hildebrandt Human Rights Award endowed by Alexandra Hildebrandt.
 The award is given annually in recognition of extraordinary, non-violent commitment to human rights.

+In 2015, the German drugstore chain dm planned to organize a fundraising campaign for a Kurdish community in Germany, supported by Rupert Neudeck.
+The planned campaign sparked outrage among nationalist German Turks.
+They accused dm of supporting the Kurdish PKK and terrorism and called for a boycott of dm.
+The company gave up, stating that it did not want to provide "a breeding ground for escalation."

 Death

 Neudeck died on 31 May 2016, from complications after heart surgery, aged 77.